-I’m talking about items you can repurpose and use the rest of the year and items you can save until next Easter.
+Snagging clearance Target Easter candy is the real holiday.
+And if you didn’t know already, Target clearance is predictable and a great way to stock up.
+I’m talking about items you can repurpose and use the rest of the year or stuff you can save until next Easter.

 3. Buy chocolate Easter bunnies for next year when they reach 70% off.

 Don’t think Easter bunnies are worthless after the holiday.
 Chocolate can last for a year — throw it in the freezer to get the most mileage out of it.